Event Types

 The In-Person event type is used for any live, in-person events you are hosting.
 They differ from the other event types as they require a physical address in the event setup and don’t have video streaming options.
 In the dashboard, you can check in members, register new attendees on site, and export lists of attendees.

-In-Person events have no capacity limit to the number of attendees who can participate and engage in the event.
+In-person events have no capacity limit to the number of attendees who can participate and engage in the event.

 How to create In-Person event